dvdzkwsk/redash/README.md

 [Check out the API docs!](https://redash.zuko.me)

 The missing standard library for JavaScript.
 This lightweight library is meant to fill the gap between Ramda (functional) and Lodash (performance) while providing you with the tools you need to write sane JavaScript.
-This means that all functions are immutable, auto-curried, and designed for composition.
+This means that all functions are immutable, auto-curried, and easily composable.

 1. [Why](#why)
 1. [Usage](#usage)